 Ivy is an experienced social media and PR professional originally from Southern California.
 She has developed successful social media campaigns for broadcast media, software, clean tech, networking, and events organizations.
 Ivy brings deep knowledge of social media, promotions, and community engagement across a wide range of platforms.
-She graduated from the University of California, Riverside with a B.A. in media studies, and studied economics at the Institute for Humane Studies, Cato University, and the Foundation for Economic Education.
+She graduated from the University of California, Santa Cruz with a B.A. in media studies, and studied economics at the Institute for Humane Studies, Cato University, and the Foundation for Economic Education.

 In addition to social media marketing, Ivy is experienced in managing PR for several different companies.
 She spearheaded the PR campaign for a solar desalination company as they launched a $10 million investment crowdfunding campaign.
 Ivy has helped clients secure press with National Geographic, the San Francisco Chronicle, Bloomberg, and more.

-Ivy briefly lived in Washington, DC, where she served as copy editor and reporter for the NOVA Fortnightly newspaper while writing for Savvy Biz Women and Oatmeal Magazine.
+Ivy previously lived in Washington, DC, where she served as copy editor and reporter for the NOVA Fortnightly newspaper while writing for Savvy Biz Women and Oatmeal Magazine.
 In her free time, she enjoys playing guitar, performing standup comedy, gardening, and blogging.

 A native of New York’s beautiful Hudson River Valley, Rachel now considers herself a Californian, having resided in the Bay Area since 1999.